 Senica crossed her arms and pouted.
 The King looked at her apathetically.

 They left the couple to think on it for a while.
 They whispered to each other.
 Senica lit up, and then asked something of Kent, who shrugged.

 “You’d have to ask my father.
 Or…my mother I guess.”

 So the wedding had only family.
 Kent and Senica stood facing each other on the elevated throne platform.
 Behind them, wearing flowey robes, and with large feathered white wings protruding from her back, was Gwenhime.

-They took ancient Solune vows (part of which uncomfortably included an informal unilateral agreement: promised service from the husband, else the wife is granted divorce nd assets upon any possible divorce*).
-After the vows, they touched palms, and then forheads, and in unison recited, “The mind was created above the heart, so that we may remember: reason is more important than emotion in times of marital trouble and trials.
+They took ancient Solune vows.
+After the vows, they touched palms, and then forheads, and in unison recited, “The mind was created above the heart, so that we may remember: the mind is more important than emotion in times of trouble and trials.
 May our union of souls continue into eternity, and may we truly become one in the ether after life.”

 The wedding ended, and the bride and groom, in white, left without saying a word to anyone.
 Gwenhime whispered to Senica as they stepped out.
 Then, the newlyweds were gone.